 |Telephone: 0800 999 4437|

-When someone dies there are many decisions and arrangements to be made and sadly, these have to be made at a time of personal distress.
-Some of these things can be done by a close relative or friend; others need to be done by the executor or administrator of the estate.
+When someone dies there are many decisions and arrangements to be made.
+Sadly, these have to be made at what can be a time of personal distress.
+Some of these arrangements can be managed by a close relative or friend, although others need to be done by the executor or administrator of the estate.

 If someone dies at home, the family doctor should be contacted immediately.
-If the death was expected the doctor will give you a medical certificate showing the cause of death and explain how to get the death registered.
-If someone dies unexpectedly or the family doctor has not seen the person within 14 days of death, the death is reported to the coroner - the doctor or lawyer responsible for investigating unexpected deaths.
+If the death was expected, the doctor will give you a medical certificate showing the cause of death and explain how to register the death.
+If someone dies unexpectedly, or the family doctor has not seen the person within 14 days of death, the death is reported to the coroner - the doctor or lawyer responsible for investigating unexpected deaths.

 Probate is the legal process of settling the estate of a deceased person.
-If there is a will it says what will happen to the estate, and will appoint people responsible for doing this ("the executors").
-If there is no will, the person is said to have died "intestate" and the estate will pass in accordance with legal rules, and will be administered by someone appointed by the court to act under letters of administration ("an administrator").
+If the deceased has a will, it specifies what will happen to the estate and will appoint people responsible for managing this (the executors).
+If there is no will, the person is said to have died intestate and the estate will pass in accordance with legal rules.
+It will be administered by someone appointed by the court to act under Letters of Administration (an administrator).

-Probate involves collecting the assets of the deceased and settling any liabilities, to calculate the full value of the estate.
-Inheritance Tax ("IHT") will need to be paid on the amount by which the estate exceeds a certain level (the amount of the exemption changes from year to year) and arrangements for paying the tax must be paid before probate can be granted and the assets distributed.
+To settle an estate, the assets of the deceased and any liabilities must be gathered and the full value of the estate calculated.
+Inheritance Tax will need to be paid on the amount by which the estate exceeds a certain level - the amount of the exemption changes from year to year.
+Arrangements for paying the tax must be paid before probate can be granted and the assets distributed.

-If you are instructing a solicitor to act for you in obtaining a Grant of Probate, then the more information you can provide about the deceased's financial affairs, the quicker the process will be.
+If you will be instructing a solicitor to act for you in obtaining a Grant of Probate, the more information you can provide about the deceased's financial affairs, the quicker the process will be.
 Information may include:

-If you or someone you know needs counselling or support after bereavement, then there are many organisations offering these services, as well as information, advice or practical support, for example, Cruse Bereavement Care.
+If you need advice or support following a bereavement, there are many organisations offering these services, as well as information and practical support, such as Cruse Bereavement Care.

-Anyone who lived with or was dependant on someone who died may be able to claim certain benefits, for example, a reduction in Council Tax.
+Additionally, anyone who lived with, or was dependant on, someone who died may be able to claim certain benefits, such as a reduction in Council Tax.
 Other benefits include bereavement allowance, widowed parent's allowance and bereavement payment.
-Your local Jobcentre Plus will be able to help with these.
+Your local Jobcentre Plus will be able to advise you further around these.

-The experience of the members of our probate team can help sort out the estate of a deceased person and to obtain a Grant of Probate or Letters of Administration as quickly as possible, thus causing the minimum of distress and inconvenience to the bereaved.
+Cresswell, our team of experts have a wealth of experience across family law and matters concerning property, wills, probate and trusts.
+We can help settle the estate of a deceased person and to obtain a Grant of Probate or Letters of Administration as quickly as possible, causing you minimum distress and inconvenience during a period of grief.